siddhartha-gadgil/DeptWeb/_seminars/2019/2019-03-01-parthanil-roy.md

-through an iterative process of representing a number as the sum of its integer part and the reciprocal of another number, then writing this other number as the sum of its integer part and another reciprocal, and so on".
+through an iterative process of representing a number as the sum of its integer part and the reciprocal of another number, then writing this other number as the sum of its integer part and another reciprocal, and so on."
 It has connections to various areas of mathematics including analysis, number theory, dynamical systems and probability theory.

 Continued fractions of numbers in the open interval (0,1) naturally